dtolia/Kumaoni-Language/README.md

 # Learning Kumaoni
 A language can only be learned by speaking with other native speakers.
 Therefore, in the following paragraphs you can find sentences that you may use in everyday life.
 And up above, you shall discover folders containing other language-learning resources.

-Please raise issues about content (if any) in the issues section above after logging into Github.
+Please raise issues about content (if any) in the **Issues** section above after logging into Github.

 ---